 Net Promoter Scores, can measure trends by location to understand top performing and low performing locations.
-NPS can also be tracked over time to understand pre-crisis consumer brand perception before and after their return.
+NPS can also be tracked over time to understand pre-crisis consumer brand perception before and after their return to dine-in.

 Example NPS trend by week